 Now an obvious question arises, what if one of our broker dies? or what if we have to bring one broker down for maintenance? what happens to the partition of that broker?

-In the above image, Broker 1001 is the leader of partition 4 and 1, what if broker 1001 dies? what would happen to these partitions?
+In the above image, Broker 1001 is the leader of partitions 4 and 1, what if broker 1001 dies? what would happen to these partitions?

 As we lost broker 1001, it is removed from ISR after 10 seconds if not configured, and Broker 1002, and 1003 still have a copy of data, and can still serve the data.

-Leader election will happen for partition 1 and 4.
+Leader election will happen for partitions 1 and 4.
 Now partition 1 has broker 1003 and partition 4 has broker 1002 as leaders as they were In Sync with the partition leader earlier.

 If broker 1001 comes back to life, it will try to become a leader again after replicating the data.
 This is handled by Kafka itself, there is no manual intervention required.